K shortest path routing: Some examples and description

-Example #1
+Example 1

-The following example makes use of Yen’s model to find k shortest paths between communicating end nodes.
+The following example makes use of Yen's model to find k shortest paths between communicating end nodes.
 That is, it finds a shortest path, second shortest path, etc. up to the Kth shortest path.
 More details can be found here.

 The code provided in this example attempts to solve the k shortest path routing problem for a 15-nodes network containing a combination of unidirectional and bidirectional links:

-Example #2
+Example 2

 Another example is the use of k shortest paths algorithm to track multiple objects.
 The technique implements a multiple object tracker based on the k shortest paths routing algorithm.
 A set of probabilistic occupancy maps is used as input.
 An object detector provides the input.

 The complete details can be found at "Computer Vision Laboratory – CVLAB".

-Example #3
+Example 3

 Another use of k shortest paths algorithms is to design a transit network that enhances passengers' experience in public transportation systems.
 Such an example of a transit network can be constructed by putting traveling time under consideration.
 In addition to traveling time, other conditions may be taken depending upon economical and geographical limitations.
 Despite variations in parameters, the k shortest path algorithms finds the most optimal solutions that satisfies almost all user needs.
-Such applications of k shortest path algorithms are becoming common, recently Xu, He, Song, and Chaudry (2012) studied the k shortest path problems in transit network systems.
+Such applications of k shortest path algorithms are becoming common, recently Xu, He, Song, and Chaudhry (2012) studied the k shortest path problems in transit network systems.